One Hundred Men and a Girl: Soundtrack

+Network Radio "Preview"

+On 27 August 1937, about a week before the film's Philadelphia premiere, Durbin and Stokowski appeared on the ABC radio network's "Hollywood Hotel" program, previewing their new movie and its music.

 Reception

 The film opened to highly favorable critical reviews and is remembered as a hit.
 Of all the elements of the film, Deanna Durbin's ability to both sing and act drew the highest praise.

+The Philadelphia Inquirer critic viewed the premiere and was pleased: “What some previous pictures have done in getting operatic interludes onto the screen, ‘100 Men and a Girl’ does—and does with surprising dignity and considerable resourcefulness—for the gold mine of symphonic literature.
+However one may fret and fume, if one wants to, about the implausible aspects of this film fairy tale, the music it brings is a revelation of the fact that there is a meeting place in the move No Man's Land for two widely separated art forms....It is no secret that the Philadelphia Orchestra conductor's interest in film-making has brought criticism from various staid and prejudiced corners.
+‘Undignified’ and ‘cheap’ are only two of the words that have been used.
+Unflattering as they are, we’ve heard even stronger adjectives applied.
+Yet...when the picture's very first audience broke into spontaneous applause at its conclusion, we had the inescapable feeling that Stokowski would have felt himself completely justified and that he would willingly endure the criticism of the few for the grateful commendation of the many.”

 Awards and honors

 The film was nominated for the Academy Award for Best Picture.
 In addition, Charles Previn, in his role as head of the music department for Universal Pictures, won the Academy Award for Original Music Score.
 (No specific composer credit was ever specified.)
 Previn's scoring consisted of using two original songs (by Sam Coslow and Friedrich Hollaender) and a carefully chosen selection of music from classical symphonic works and operas.
 The other three awards for which this film was nominated were Best Film Editing, Best Sound Mixing (Homer G. Tasker), and Best Original Story.

 The film is recognized by American Film Institute in these lists: